nculwell/MathStudy/README.md

 I created this list for my own studies.
 I haven't read most of the books here yet, and probably never will read most of them.
 I've left it visible to the public, though, in case anyone else finds it useful.
 I make no promises; it may be full of bad advice and it probably contains some erroneous statements about points of fact.

+## Annotations

+- (u) - This book is very expensive (price > $100), but used copies can be bought for a reasonable price.
+- (x) - This book is very expensive (price > $100), and used copies *cannot* [at the time of writing] be bought for a reasonable price.
+- (f) - This book is available free online.
+- (i) - This book is very expensive (price > $100), but there is an affordable international edition.
+- (c) - This book is relatively inexpensive (price < $30) when bought new.
+- (o) - An acceptable edition of this book that's previous to the current one but not terribly out of date can be bought for considerably cheaper than the current edition.

 ## Probability

 - Pitman, *Probability*
-- Feller, *An Introduction to Probability Theory and its Applications* (volumes 1 & 2)
+- Feller, *An Introduction to Probability Theory and its Applications* (volumes 1 & 2) (u)

 Sheldon Ross
-- *A First Course in Probability*
+- *A First Course in Probability* (o)
 - [*A Second Course in Probability*]
 - *Introduction to Probability Models*
 - *Stochastic Processes*

 Karlin and Taylor
-- *A First Course in Stochastic Processes*
+- *A First Course in Stochastic Processes* (u)
-- *A Second Course in Stochastic Processes*
+- *A Second Course in Stochastic Processes* (u)
 - *An Introduction to Stochastic Modeling* (3e preferred)

 Applied
 - Mitzenmacher & Upfal - *Probability and Computing: Randomized Algorithms and Probabilistic Analysis*
-- Ross, *Applied Probability Models with Optimization Applications*
+- Ross, *Applied Probability Models with Optimization Applications* (c)

 With measure theory
-- Rosenthal, *A First Look at Rigorous Probability Theory*
+- Rosenthal, *A First Look at Rigorous Probability Theory* (c)
 - Shiryaev, *Probability*
 - Schilling, *Measures, Integrals and Martingales*
 - Williams, *Probability with Martingales*